replicatedhq/helm-charts/charts/replicated-library/FEATURES.md

 #### Associating a Service to an App

-When you use `appName` to associate a service to an App, the library will automatically configure the labelSelector for both the service and the app to match the app name.
-This allows you to easily associate a service to an app without having to manually configure the labelSelector.
+When you use `appName` to associate a service to an App, the library will automatically configure the `labelSelector` for both the service and the app to match the App name.
+This allows you to easily associate a service to an App without having to manually configure the labelSelector.

 ```yaml
 global: